arananet/Scsi50F-to-IDC26/README.md

 If you like the project, buy me a beer or a Mercedes Benz SLR whatever you want :) - info@arananet.net

+# Updates

+12/09/2018 Fixed a problem with the scsi data pinout.
+05/09/2018 Initial release.

 # Images

 <img src="https://github.com/arananet/Scsi50F-to-IDC26/blob/master/images/top.png?raw=true" width="700">